 Memories can be re-named by selecting "Re-Label Memories".

-Selecting "Clear All Memories" will remove

-all memories from the Flash ROM.
-This option is only available in Technician Mode.
+Selecting "Clear All Memories" will remove all memories from the Flash ROM (this is only available when the console is in Technician mode).

 Stacked Memories

 Memories either side of the Selected Memory in the stack will appear in the windows either side of the Selected Memory window.